mikecapsio/texturefast-docs/docs/vs/quixel-megascans.md

 4. Upload the UV-unwrapped model to TextureFast.
 5. Prompt a new surface, such as clean PBR concrete, stylized paint, or weathered metal.
-6. Preview the result and download the available PNG maps.
+6. Preview the result and download the full PBR PNG map set.

 TextureFast creates a new material direction.
 It does not preserve the scan's original albedo pixel-for-pixel.
 Keep the original scan texture when exact